Pros and Cons of Moving to Hong Kong

 Accommodation in Hong Kong

-There’s always a new building being built in Hong Kong, and although that means being treated to the melodious sounds of drills when walking around the street, it also means it’s easy to find new flats.
-It goes without saying then, that there are a lot of options; so while there is a very high demand for property, there is also a very high supply.
-When searching for a flat, there won’t be shortage of places to view.
+There’s always a new building being built in Hong Kong, and although that means being treated to the melodious sounds of drills when walking around the street, it also means it’s easy to find new apartments.
+It goes without saying then, that there are a lot of options for accommodation; so while there is a very high demand for property, there is also a very high supply.
+When searching for a flat, there won’t be a shortage of places to view.
 In fact, flat hunting in Hong Kong is very much a numbers game; it’s all about viewing as many flats as possible until finding something that fits one's requirements.

 CON: Lack of space and high rent

 The rent is eye-wateringly high, and the space frustratingly small.
 Rent will seem exorbitant to most, however, since taxes are so low, expats should just tell themselves that the two balance each other out.

 There is also a tendency when apartments are being built to cram in as many rooms as possible, especially in the newer buildings.
 Going for older buildings from the 80s and 90s means that tenants will get more space for their money, and the rooms will be larger, but the apartments might be quite tired and old.
 Additionally, there won’t be much in the way of facilities in the building, such as a gym or pool.
 Going for a new building means that house hunters will likely have a brand new apartment with great clubhouse facilities, but it will likely be small with lots of cramped rooms.
 For example, one might find a three-bedroom apartment space that would be more suited to a large one-bedroom, or small two-bedroom.